Infinitely many 4d N=1 SCFTs with a=c: N=1 gluing with adjoint chirals

 We can see that $\trace \phi^2$ violates the unitarity bound, which signals existence of an accidental $U(1)$ flavor symmetry that acts on the decoupled free operator $\trace \phi^2$ \cite{Kutasov:2003iy}.
 This invalidates our $a$-maximization analysis and the previous argument in Section \ref{sec:acgauging} that the interacting SCFT has $a=c$ does not apply.

 One convenient way to remove such a decoupled operator is by adding a flipper-field $M$ and the corresponding superpotential term \cite{Barnes:2004jj, Benvenuti:2017lle, Maruyoshi:2018nod}

 This introduces a $U(1)$ flavor symmetry, under which only the operator that gets decoupled is charged, which subsequently mixes with the superconformal R-symmetry during the flow into the infrared.
-After removing the $\trace \phi^2$ operator via flipping and flowing into the infrared, one finds that the superconformal R-charges in the interacting sector are such that Thus, it is straightforward to determine that the two central charges are given by
+After removing the $\trace \phi^2$ operator via flipping and flowing into the infrared, one finds that the superconformal R-charges in the interacting sector.
+For example, when $G=SU(3)$, they are Thus, it is straightforward to determine that the two central charges are given by

 where the coefficients of the $\operatorname{dim}(G)$ terms in both central charges are equal: $a_0 = c_0$.
 More specifically, the $p$-dependent constants appearing in equation \eqref{eqn:acflip} are